Dr Paul G Flanagan

 Pillay, P. (2009).
 The Long Term Implication of RTLB Interventions in the Northern Bays RTLB Cluster: “Listening to the Voices of Student Experiences”.
 (MEd).

-Fredrickson, A. (current).
+Fredrickson, A. (2021).
 What do Year 13 boys do to seek help?
 A research study to better understand the beliefs and actions of Year 13 students from a New Zealand all boys’ secondary school around seeking help or advice when they’re feeling bad or having a hard time.
 (MEd).

 Judd, M. (2019).
 Storying anti-violence with young men in schools using narrative counselling practices.
 (MCouns).